 Granite State College

 Granite State College is part of the University System of New Hampshire and is located in the city of Concord.
-The majority of its 2200 students are pursuing undergraduate degrees, one of which is their BS in Computer Science Innovation which can be taken entirely online, hybrid, or through weekend intensive classes.
+The majority of its 2200 students are pursuing undergraduate degrees, one of which is their Bachelor of Science in Computer Science Innovation which can be taken entirely online, hybrid, or through weekend intensive classes.

 Granite State’s program prepares students to enter the workforce as software engineers, database designers, medical engineers, mobile application designers, game designers, and more.
 Their degree programs have been regionally accredited by the New England Association of Schools and Colleges.

 Troy University is a mostly undergraduate public university whose flagship campus is located in Troy, Alabama.
 The Troy University System also has three other campuses spread throughout the state.
 Troy’s online BS in Computer Science is focused on individual and team projects.

 Students at Troy can also participate in the campus’ computer science club as well as weekly seminars that cover a broad array of topics in the field.
 Troy University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 Southern University and A&M College

 Southern University and A&M College is a historically black public university located in Baton Rouge, Louisiana.
 SU’s campus, where the majority of its 6300 students attend lectures, is located on the banks of the Mississippi River.
-Southern’s Department of Computer Science has partnered with the Raytheon Corporation for a mentoring program that pairs students with Raytheon employees, making SU’s BS in Computer Engineering a good choice for someone hoping to use their degree in the aeronautics and defense industries.
+You’ll earn a BS in Computer Engineering at Southern University and A&M College.

-Their degree is designed both for those who hope to enter the job market after the completion of their bachelor’s as well as those who want to go on for a graduate degree.
+This degree is designed both for those who hope to enter the job market after the completion of their bachelor’s as well as those who want to go on for a graduate degree.
 Some of the skills taught in their degree program include:

 University of Illinois at Springfield

 The University of Illinois at Springfield is a public university and member school of the University of Illinois System.
-In addition to a number of other awards for its online programs, UIS ranked in the top 30 in US News and World Report’s “Best Online Bachelor’s Programs” for 2016.
+In addition to a number of other awards for its online programs, UIS ranked in the top 30 in U.S. News and World Report’s “Best Online Bachelor’s Programs” for 2016.

-For those attending community college in the state of Illinois, UI-Springfield’s computer science department has affiliated with several community colleges in that state, allowing students at those schools to fulfill credits toward their online bachelor’s degree while taking classes at the community college level, thereby lessening the number of credits they need to fulfill when they transfer to UIS.
+For those attending community college in the state of Illinois, UI-Springfield’s computer science department has affiliated with several community colleges in that state.
+This allows students at those schools to fulfill credits toward their online bachelor’s degree while taking classes at the community college level, thereby lessening the number of credits they need to fulfill when they transfer to UIS.

 Trident University International

 The computer science department at TUI is a member of Cyber Watch West, a program that disseminates and standardizes best practices in cyber security among member schools.
 Trident University has been regionally accredited by the Western Association of Schools and Colleges.

 Regent University is well known for being founded by Pat Robertson, televangelist and host of The 700 Club.
 It is a private, not-for-profit Christian university located in Virginia Beach and has a student population of 5,914, a larger than usual percentage of whom are graduate students and distance learners.

 Regent’s online Bachelor’s in Computer Science is a 120 credit program: 54 credits in computer science, 49 credits of general education, and 17 elective credits.
 It is designed to help prepare students for careers in some of the following areas:

 Dakota State University

 Dakota State University is a public university with a student population of 3047 and is located in Madison, South Dakota.
 In its degree programs Dakota State emphasizes computing and technology and has gained three different recognitions from the National Security Agency, making it an attractive option for those who want to apply their degree in a security or defense setting.

-Dakota State’s online Bachelor’s of Computer Science also offers an accelerated 4+1 program that enables their undergraduate students to get an earlier start on requirements for a Master’s of Science in Applied Computer Science, saving valuable time and money for those hoping to continue on to a graduate degree in the field.
-DSU has been regionally accredited by the Higher Learning Commission.
+Dakota State’s online Bachelor’s of Computer Science also offers an accelerated 4+1 program that enables their undergraduate students to get an earlier start on requirements for a MS in Applied Computer Science.
+Over eight semesters, some of your classes will include:

 Located in Denver, Colorado, Regis University is a Catholic college in the Jesuit tradition with a student body of about 9,200.
 Their College of Computer and Information Sciences offers the only online BS in Computer Science in the country that has been accredited by the Accreditation Board for Engineering and Technology (ABET), one of the premier accrediting bodies in the field.

-Even more, with the addition to 12 extra credit hours to their required 128 credit hours, students can also achieve a minor in mathematics, the purpose of which is to familiarize students with the algorithmic principles that are the foundation of computer science.
+Even more, with the addition to 12 extra credit hours to their required 128 credit hours, students can also achieve a minor in mathematics.
+Some students choose to add on this minor to familiarize themselves with the algorithmic principles that are the foundation of computer science.
 Regis has been regionally accredited by the Higher Learning Commission.